regisf/r-backup/README.md

 ## Launch

 Create a configuration file into `mkdir ${HOME}/.config/r-backup/ && touch ${HOME}/.config/r-backup/config.yml`.
-There's a lot of commentary to understand different behaviours.
+There's a lot of commentaries into the example configuration file to understand different behavioursi.

 Then